Lab Manual

 Welcome!

 This is a Lab Manual that summarizes how the Larremore Lab works.
 If you’re reading it, I hope you’re either joining the lab or thinking about doing so!
 The manual is a mixture of prescriptions (how things ought to be done) and descriptions (how things around the lab typically operate).
-To that end, you’ll find that this document is equal parts reference material, a statement of culture and philosophy, and the outlines of a contract among all of us on the research team.
+To that end, you’ll find that this document is a mix of reference material, a statement of culture and philosophy, and the outlines of a contract among all of us on the research team.

 Our mission is to do good science.
 To make discoveries.
 To have fun while we do so.
 To support each other, but challenge each other too.
 To give away as many good ideas as possible.
 To spend our time and the funds of our supporters wisely.
 To be members of good standing and good reputation in our communities, both scientific and geographic.
 To feel no shame when we don’t yet know something, but to fill the gaps, patch the holes, and learn everything we can.
 To be constructive with our criticism.
 To be creative and collaborative.
 To follow our experiments, data, and analyses to whatever interesting conclusions they support, even if those aren’t the conclusions we’d hoped for.
 To be curious.
 To respect each other, both by giving the respect due to every human being, and by earning the respect of others by how we act.